 The visible signs of Monstera root rot establish themselves in 3 different phases.

 - Stunted growth

-- Wilted and droopy leaves
+- Wilted & droopy leaves

-- Occasional curling of leaves
+- Occasional leaf curling

 2. Intermittent Stage Root Rot

 - Limp and soft leaves and stem

 - Foul smelling soil

 - Black or brown foliar spots with yellow halos